minsa110/groceries-chatgpt-plugin/README.md

    Assume that a docker container is running for Redis, running and accessible at local host and port 6379.
 Make use of the Redis container for persisting data from the Grocery List app.

    Include a main section which will run this app using uvicorn.
 The Python module where I save this code will be called main.py.

-   Mount static files in the .well-known directory to the path /.well-known, which should at minimum contain ai-plugin.json and openapi.yaml.
    ```
 - `openapi.yaml` is a specification that dictates how to define the schema of the API.